liferay/lexicon-site/src/pages/docs/patterns/Sidebar/infopanel.md

 ---
-title: "Sidebar Info Panel"
+title: "Info Panel"
-description: "Sidebar is a vertical panel that appears from the right side of the screen on interactions like the info button."
+description: "Information panel is an information container where to display relevant information that does not fit into the table, list, card or any other visualization.
+This information can be the type you want.
+Usually it is used to show detail information of an element without navigating deeper in the navigation hierarchy."
 layout: "guide"
-weight: 1
+weight: 2
 ---

 ### Description

 {$page.description}

-Sidebar is basically an information container where to display relevant information that does not fit into the table, list, card or any other visualization.
-This information can be the type you want.
-Usually it is used to show detail information of an element without navigating deeper in the navigation hierarchy.

 ### Visual Description
 This sidebar appears always from the right side of the viewport and pushes the container in large viewports and slides over it in small viewports.
 See responsive behavior for more details.